Lucius D. Clay Kaserne: Cold War

 Beginning in September, 1945, the European Air Transport Service (EATS) operated passenger and cargo service from Wiesbaden daily to London, Munich, Bremen, Vienna and Berlin.
 From Berlin an EATS plane made weekly flights to Warsaw, Poland.
 Flights originated from Vienna for Bucharest, Belgrade, Sofia, and Budapest.
 In the Mediterranean area EATS flights connected Udine, Pisa, Rome, and Naples.

 The EATS originally was composed of left-over wartime troop carrier squadrons, glider and fighter pilots, B-17 "Flying Fortress" crewmen and other available personnel.
 In addition to regular flights which service the Army of Occupation, EATS also operated special flights such as providing transportation for diplomatic officials, evacuating sick or wounded, performing mercy flights, aiding Graves Registration in returning the remains of American soldiers and rushing supplies to needy areas.

 In 1948 the installation served as a hub supporting the Berlin Airlift with around-the-clock flights to Tempelhof Airport.
 Airmen from Wiesbaden distinguished themselves in support of "Operation Vittles".
 C-47 "Skytrain"s and C-54 "Skymasters" of the 60th Troop Carrier Group flew missions daily to Tempelhof in the beleaguered city of Berlin.
 During one day's operations more than 80 tons of food and supplies were airlifted from Wiesbaden.

 The streets on Wiesbaden Air Base were named after servicemen who gave their lives during the Airlift.
 On 4 July 1956 a U-2A stationed in Wiesbaden flew over both Moscow and Leningrad as part of Operation Overflight, missions to spy on Soviet Armed Forces bases.
 This was the first flight by a U-2 over the Soviet Union.
 It was flown by United States Air Force pilot Hervey Stockman, and the aircraft is now in the National Air and Space Museum in Washington, D.C.

 In 1973, the headquarters of the U.S. Air Forces in Europe (USAFE) was relocated to Ramstein Air Base near Kaiserslautern.
 The Air Force moved most personnel out of Wiesbaden in 1975 as part of Operation Creek Swap, in which most Army facilities in Kaiserslautern were turned over to the Air Force, in exchange for the facilities at Wiesbaden.
-The 4th Brigade, 4th Infantry Division, was stationed at Wiesbaden in 1976 as part of "Brigade 76" until it was replaced by the 3d Corps Support Command and 12th Aviation Brigade in the mid-1980s.
+The 4th Brigade, 4th Infantry Division, was stationed at Wiesbaden in 1976 as part of "Brigade 76."
+The 4th Brigade was part of the 8th Infantry Division and stationed added combat power east of the Rhine River.
+Extensive work to convert the Air Force base to Army use was predominantly by the 94th Engineer Battalion, 24th Engineer Group.
+The 4th Brigade was replaced by the 3d Corps Support Command and 12th Aviation Brigade in the mid-1980s.